top of page

 The LRS Adaptation Plan provides an effective framework to address human health risk from pathogen exposure, by focusing on eliminating sources of human waste to the municipal separate storm sewer system (MS4).
 The Plan helps to streamline efforts across the ULAR agencies and other stakeholders in the watershed.

-The LRS Adaptation Plan was submitted to the Los Angeles Regional Water Quality Control Board for review and approval on August 2, 2021.
+The LRS Adaptation Plan was submitted to the Los Angeles Regional Water Quality Control Board for review and approval on August 2, 2021, and the revised Plan was submitted to the Regional Board on May 31, 2024.

 LRS